 The Truth About Rent-to-Own Agreements

-In this article, Quick Loans Expres, an instant payday loan direct lender, look at a typical rent-to-own agreement to see how much they inflate the prices and explain why clients agree to such terms.
+In this article, Quick Loans Expres, an payday loan direct lender, look at a typical rent-to-own agreement, a high cost credit option, to see how much they inflate the prices and explain why clients agree to such terms.
 We then examine one of the hidden costs they often end up paying – the insurance cover.
-Finally, we describe what campaigners are asking the FCA to do to ensure fairer treatment for the 400,000 people in the UK with outstanding debts on rent-to-own purchases.
+Finally, we describe what the FCA introduced in November 2018 to ensure fairer treatment for the 400,000 people in the UK with outstanding debts on rent-to-own purchases.

 Rent-to-own firms charge an APR of up to 99.9% over a typical 3-year loan term.
 This means that customers can end up paying double the retail price of electrical household appliances or furniture.
 But what does this mean in terms of overall cost?